coke/raku-uni/README.md

 ## -n (Name Search)

 The text following -n is used to search (case insensitively) through all the codepoints.
-Note that because we're using Perl 6 case insenstive searches, this works (note the ﬆ ligature).
 Parameters that start and end with ```/``` are considered regular expressions.

-    $ uni -n modeﬆy
+    $ uni -n modeﬆy # note the ﬆ ligature
     U+4DCE ䷎ HEXAGRAM FOR MODESTY [So]

     $ uni -n stroke dotl modifier
     U+1DA1 ᶡ MODIFIER LETTER SMALL DOTLESS J WITH STROKE [Lm]

-    $ uni -n /"rev".*"pilcr"/
-    U+204B ⁋ REVERSED PILCROW SIGN [Po]
+    $ uni -n /"rev".*"pilcr"/ # note, has to be one shell arg U+204B ⁋ REVERSED PILCROW SIGN [Po]

 ## -w (Word Search)

 Same as -n, except each parameter must match an entire word.